uriel/knit/README.md

 ### Quantifiers

-Quantifiers determine how often a given sitch or group should be repeated.
-These can be made up of absolute numbers or special tokens whch have a more abstract meaning.
+Quantifiers determine how often a given stitch or group should be repeated.
+These are made up of absolute numbers (`1`, `2`, etc).

-* `0` `1` `2` etc: These give an absolute number of repetitions for
-  the preceeding stitch or group.
+These specify an absolute number of repetitions for the preceeding stitch or group.
-* `+`: Repeat the preceeding stitch or group until the end of the row, regardless of how many stitches that might be.

 Every stitch and group has an implicit quantifier of `1`.
 There is therefore no need to specify it in the pattern if all you need is